brodieaustin/poisoned-well-novel/poisoned-well.md

 Then this man named Cotton saw Manan crouched in the snow and an violent, hard, determined look set on his face.
 He gained his footing underneath him and brought his sword around in a wide swinging arc.
 The woman went to block, but the blow cleaved the branch in two.
 She threw both ends at the man, who swatted them away, and she retreated, grabbing Manan as she went.

-They weren't heading back to the cave.
+They were not heading back to the cave.
 She's trying to lead him away from the girl, Manan realized.
-The man was slow, but they weren't much faster, together at least.
+The man was slow, but they were not much faster, together at least.
 Manan's feet kept slipping out from under her.
 She looked back and saw the man slipping too, but there he was nevertheless.

 Suddenly the woman stopped and grabbed a heavy stone, hurling it at the man.
 Snow scattered wildly in the air.
-It must have come quickly at him, because he didn't dodge it.
+It must have come quickly at him, because he did not dodge it.
 The stone struck his leg, leaving him curled over in the pain.
 This gave them a chance to gain the advantage.
 "He'll keep coming at us," the woman said, when the finally gained higher ground overlooking the area they had just covered.
 "He's sworn to.
-He won't return until he has the girl."
+He wo not return until he has the girl."

 "Or he is dead," Manan added.
 The woman nodded in agreement.

 They watched the man race back and forth beneath them, looking for a strong trail.
 The snow fell quickly and did an adequate job covering their tracks.
 Not well enough though.
 He seemed to light on their general direction and began following the broken trail of footsteps to where they stood.

 Their backs pressed to the rock now, the woman whispered, "Do you have your knife?"
 Manan felt at her side.
-It wasn't there.
+It was not there.
 She shook her head.
 The woman seemed disappointed, even dismayed by the fact, which surprised her.

 "We need weapons," Manan said.

 "Not necessarily.
 You draw his attention and lead him to that tree.
 I'll deal with him from there.
 But when I do, keep running and get to the girl.
 This place is no longer safe for us.
 We must leave."

 Manan was reluctant to leave the hard press of the stone, and it felt like leaping into dead space when she finally stood and began scrambling down to intercept the man.
 He caught sight of her and shouted, "You cannot escape me."
 Manan began running, only able to trust the woman.
 She saw the tree and saw the woman hiding behind the tree.
-To Manan she seemed to stand out and be obvious, but surely this man Cotton was so filled with rage that he didn't see her.
+To Manan she seemed to stand out and be obvious, but surely this man Cotton was so filled with rage that he did not see her.

 As they passed the tree, the woman sprang out from behind the tree and gripped the man in her powerful arms.
 She locked his head tight and began to squeeze, lifting the man up from the group.
 He legs swung wildly back and forth and he clawed at the woman's arms.
 His strength was nothing compared to hers though.

 "Run, girl, run!" the woman shouted.
 But Manan was frozen in place.
-She couldn't help but watch; she wanted to watch as this man's life slipped from his body and this world.
+She could not help but watch; she wanted to watch as this man's life slipped from his body and this world.

 But something unexpected happened, then man must have had some kind of dagger or razer hidden in the metal sleeves that protected his arms.
 He stabbed wildly at the woman.
 She held her grip at first, but then the pain was too much.
 She dropped the man, reeling back, cut up and drenched in blood.